 Everyday I get a plethora of emails from aspiring young teenagers asking me to write a post on travel blogging tips.
 One of the oft repeated questions is how to become a travel blogger or how to become a travel writer.
-But recently, my friend Neelima Vallangi asked me this question – Are you a travel blogger or a travel writer ?
+But recently, a friend asked me this question – Are you a travel blogger or a travel writer ?
 I was even asked by her to choose between the two.
 For a moment, I was surprised.
 I had not thought of them as two different careers.
 The conversation led me to write this post and I continued being both a travel writer and a travel blogger, the latter of course became a priority.

 However, a discussion on a FB group today got me thinking again about the same topic.
 As a travel writer and a travel blogger, I often find it difficult to make the switch when am writing a travel story.
 The style, the language and even the approach changes as I start writing the stories.
 But then I realize that there are several differences between being a travel writer and a travel blogger and it is just not content alone.
 In my mind, they are two different careers and you sometimes need to be two different people.

 A travel blogger is the publisher.

 This is the most fundamental difference between a travel writer and a travel blogger.
 As a travel writer, my priorities are all about selling a pitch to a publication.
 However as a travel blogger, my blog is the publication and therefore the priority.
 My blog is not just a random diary of my travel experiences – its a magazine by itself.
 There is an editorial calendar, a marketing calendar and most important, a travel calendar as well.
 But that is for another post on travel blogging tips.